Understanding Form I-797 Notice of Action: What It Means and How to Use It

 Immigration News

 You may be familiar with applications from USCIS that have a form number.
-But even documents such as a green card have an official form number (Form I-551).
+But even documents such as a green card have an official form number; Form I-551 is the form number assigned to a green card.
 Virtually every document they send you has a form number.
 This includes letters, notices, approvals and other types of communication.

 USCIS uses several different types of Form I-797 to communicate with customers or convey an immigration benefit.
 It has many different purposes.
 Form I-797 is not a form you can fill out.
 Nonetheless, Form I-797, Notice of Action, may communicate very important information about your case.